 Assurance on the integrated report is a hot topic internationally.
-The International Auditing and Assurance Standards Board (IAASB) looked at the issue.
-EER covers many different forms of reporting – integrated reporting, sustainability reporting, non-financial reporting on environmental, social and governance matters, and more.
+The International Auditing and Assurance Standards Board (IAASB) has looked at the issue and has issued Guidance for use by accountants and non-accountants (see Assurance guidance below).
+Their Guidance covers the broad area of Extended External Reporting (EER).
+EER addresses many different forms of reporting: integrated reporting, sustainability reporting, non-financial reporting on environmental, social and governance matters, and more.

 IFAC and IIRC push for assurance